Rich-Harris/vlq/README.md

-# vlq
+# vlq.js

 Convert integers to a Base64-encoded VLQ string, and vice versa.
 No dependencies, works in node.js or browsers, supports AMD.

 ## Why would you want to do that?

-Source maps are the most likely use case.
+Sourcemaps are the most likely use case.
 Mappings from original source to generated content are encoded as a sequence of VLQ strings.

 ## What is a VLQ string?